-This semi-convenient bypass for tourist central is rather modest for something named after the owner of Kensington Palace.
+This semi-convenient bypass near Covent Garden is rather modest for something named after the owner of Kensington Palace.

 Renamed Kensington Palace, it remained the principal residence of the reigning sovereign until the death of George II in 1760.